danlaudk/HaskellWorkshop/slides/slidesEnglish.md

 # Are we stuck?

-Well, let's look at a simpler example than `simpleHttp`.
+Well, let's look at a simpler example than `httpBS`.

 Type this in `ghci`: